 - Communities will be able to make better utilization of available land and thereby increase their tax base.

-Insurance from homeowner underwriters will vary depending on type of coverage.
+Insurance from homeowner underwriters will vary depending on the type of coverage.
 The discounts now range between 5-15%, with a projected increase in available discounts.

 The Move Toward Home Sprinkler Systems

-The U.S. Fire Administration’s research in home fire sprinkler systems successfully focused on systems that would be low cost, fast acting and reliable.
+The U.S. Fire Administration’s research in-home fire sprinkler systems successfully focused on systems that would be low cost, fast-acting and reliable.
 As a result, residential fire sprinklers have gained increased acceptance.

 In November 1980, the National Fire Protection Association adopted the NFPA 13D Residential Sprinkler installation standard.
 The standard is based on technical data from the comprehensive full-scale fire tests, which were sponsored by the U.S. Fire Administration.